-Deborah Kurman, M.S., M.F.T. is a Board Licensed Psychotherapist who has been in private practice in Los Angeles for the past twelve years.
+Deborah Kurman, M.S., M.F.T. is a Board Licensed Psychotherapist who has been in private practice in Los Angeles for the past sixteen years.
 As a Marriage and Family Therapist, she provides therapy for adults, adolescents, children, couples and families: treating issues ranging from anxiety and depression, to intimacy problems and sexual disorders, to adjustment difficulties in life transitions.

 Deborah Kurman is also the founder of Century City Panic Attack Center of Los Angeles.
 In this capacity, she specializes in the treatment of panic attacks and anxiety disorders.
 Her educational approach to panic and anxiety is multi-dimensional, encompassing treatment modalities from cognitive behavioral therapy (CBT), gestalt therapy, humanistic psychology, meditation, bodywork, and psychodynamic therapy.